An-Answer-tree/AVD2/README.md

 ## This is the example of the accident frames of our EMMAU dataset:
 ![The example frame](./images/EMMAU_accident_example.png)

-## This is the visualization of the Understanding ability of our CATS system (comparred with the ChatGPT-4 & ground truth):
+## This is the visualization of the Understanding ability of our AVD2 system (comparred with the ChatGPT-4o & ground truth):
 ### Accident example 1:
 ![Example of EMMAU 1](./images/1_accident_2.png)
 <span style="color:black">**AVD2 Prediction**</span>